SuperMuel/so_insights/README.md

 2. Run the Ingester to collect articles based on the queries.
 3. Use the Analyzer to process the collected articles and generate insights.
 4. Explore the results and interact with the data using the Frontend's interface.
+5. Generate content for blog posts, Linkedin, Twitter/X, etc based on detected topics with images.